JeritCodes/Infosys_Ideathon/Brainiacs United_Joel Samuel.md

 By leveraging machine learning algorithms and data from our nicotine sensor, we can:

-- Identify areas with high nicotine levels, creating "hotspots" of exposure.
+- Identify areas with high nicotine levels, creating **hotspots** of exposure.
 - Provide users with personalized route suggestions, avoiding high-nicotine areas and promoting healthier walking routes.

 >Example: A person going for a walk can wear our device, continuously monitoring nicotine exposure.
 The data is fed into a machine learning model, which generates a personalized route for their next walk, avoiding areas with high nicotine levels.